China–North Korea relations: 2010s

+According to a December 2014 article in The New York Times, relations had reached a low point.
 In 2016, right after the North Korean nuclear test in January tensions between China and North Korea have further grown, the reaction of China was, "We strongly urge the DPRK side to remain committed to its denuclearization commitment, and stop taking any actions that would make the situation worse," spokesperson Hua Chunying said.
-On 24 February 2016 the United States and China introduced new sanctions against the North Korean regime conducted within the United Nations context.
+On 24 February 2016 the United States and China introduced new sanctions against the North Korean government conducted within the United Nations context.
+The involvement of the United States in the peninsula's affairs in April–May 2017 presented a major issue for China-American relations in organiser Li Xiaolin's preparations for Xi's visit to the US.